roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 ## Support NodaTime serialization

-Sending custom exception properties and exception context data to Sentry is only useful if the data can be understood. ```NodaTime.Instant``` is a good example of this as the native JSON serialization of an Instant value does not represent a date/time value.
+Sending custom exception properties and exception context data to Sentry is only useful if the data can be understood. ```NodaTime.Instant``` is a good example of this.
+The native JSON serialization of an Instant value will be ```{}``` rather than a readable date/time value.

 Consider the following exception.